oVirt/ovirt-site/source/community/activities/summer-of-code.html.md

 ### **Idea:** Gerrit add potential reviewers

-**Description:** In the open source world, when a contributor want to contribute a code to a project, he/she must gets the acknowledgement of the project maintainers for your code.
+**Description:** In the open source world, when a contributor want to contribute a code to a project, he/she must gets the acknowledgment of the project maintainers for your code.
-Most of the time, the review process is being done by gerrit, a web based code review and project management for Git based projects.
+Most of the time, the review process is being done by Gerrit, a web based code review and project management for Git based projects.
 When the contributor submit the patch in Gerrit, he/she should add reviewers so the review process will take place, but sometimes the contributor can't be sure which reviewers will be best to add for the patch.
 The contributor will sometime use the blame function to check which contributor changed most of the module recently, or any other method he thinks will be best.
 The proposed project is to add to the git-review, a command-line tool for Git, an option for adding a potential reviewers to the contributor's patch.